akazukin5151/koneko/README.md

 # Contributing
 * Fork it
 * Edit the files on your fork/branch
+* Run tests with `pytest testing/ -vvvv -l -s` (`--inte` for integration tests)
+* Submit a pull request

 * If your git client complains about committing to master, just remove `.pre-commit-config.yaml`
-* Run tests with `pytest testing/ -vvvv -l -s`
-* Try it with `python setup.py install` then `koneko` to simulate a pip install (or `pip install .`; check out [manual installation](#manual-installation))
-    * If doing the latter, make sure you aren't running the released version on pypi (totally didn't happen to me).
-* Submit a pull request
 * If you want to, you can create an issue first.
 Ask any questions by opening a new issue.
 * If you're encountering/fixing a bug and you're stuck, try clearing the cache.
 For example, a bug might have downloaded to the wrong folder, but after fixing the bug, you need to clear the cache, otherwise it would not download anything and display the wrong contents.